ryanbates1990/dnd/Plot Points/Session4.md

 - Carrion Crawlers
 - Infested Dino's (when hit in melee range inflict the infestation spell on the attacker as a passive ability)

+- the Dead patch with a wall reveals a small cave revealing the dead bodies of several elves.
+- If they investigate:
+- On their bodies players receive A cloak of elvenkind, Investigation DC 15 to tell it has special properties
+- Gem of Brightness, Arcana check of 18 to tell if it has special properties.

 # The small ziggurat